Jitendran3562/apna-college/README.md

 # apna-college
-this is a practice for git &amp; github
+this is a practice for git & github .